 We wrote down some very useful tips on buying rings from Bass of SPS Gear and summarized it for you.
 The three things you need to look at are the webbing, buckle system, and the rings itself.

 We hope we’ve given you enough to help you pick a side in this gymnastic rings vs bar decision.
-Remember, there are multitudes of resources for more in-depth information, and Calisthenics Academy provides a free assessment to get you on board!
+Remember, there are a multitude of resources for more in depth information, and Calisthenics Academy provides free assessment at calisthenicsacademy.co to get you on board!

 Best of luck and let us know how it works out for you!